-Our Ooma Residential product and services are being sold to individuals and families.
-With the growth of mobile technologies, many consumers have chosen to eliminate their home telephone service.
-Our ability to continue growing our user base depends on our ability to convince our customers and potential customers that our service is sufficiently useful and cost-effective, that it makes sense to maintain or establish home telephone services with us.
-Our growth could slow and our financial condition could be adversely affected if the trend of eliminating home telephone service continues or accelerates.
+Our Ooma Residential product and services are sold primarily to individuals and families.
+With the growth of mobile technologies, many consumers have chosen to eliminate their home telephone service as alternative services have proliferated.
+Our ability to continue growing our user base depends on our ability to convince customers and potential customers that our service is sufficiently useful and cost-effective, that it makes sense to maintain or establish home telephone services with us over other alternatives.
+Our growth could slow as it has in recent periods and our financial condition could be adversely affected if the trend of eliminating home telephone service continues or accelerates.